XYIheng/kea_doc/docs/source/androidSDK.rst

 How to set up Android SDK Environment
 ====================================

-Follow these steps to install AndroidSDK for different Operating System.
+Follow these steps to install AndroidSDK on different Operating System.

 .. toctree::

    androidSDK/Linux
+   androidSDK/Windows
    androidSDK/Mac
    androidSDK/Common issues for WSL